LaunchCode-Education-Archived/csharp-web-development/src/chapters/interfaces-and-polymorphism/given-interfaces.rst

 ======================

 The first situations where you’ll want to use interfaces involve applying pre-defined interfaces and classes that are part of C#.
-Here are a few examples.
+In fact, you have already encountered implementations of several these ``System`` provided interfaces.

 IComparer<T>
 ------------